mtheadley/SystemHealthPreso/PITCHME.md

 ### How do I get what I want?
 ##### Mongo

-- I can execute a raw command against Mongo and determine based on the results if things are healthy. |
+- A raw command can be executed against Mongo and determine based on the results if things are healthy. |

 +++

 ##### Elastic Search

-- There is a API call on the Elastic drivers that can used.
+- There is an API call on the Elastic drivers that can be used.
 Since the server itself is up all the time, we want to see the health of the indexes. |

 +++